Floodland (album): Music

 The music of Floodland was described as a mix of gothic rock and dark wave.
 In contrast to the Sisters of Mercy's previous album, First and Last and Always, which had been recorded in a conventional way, Floodland was pieced together on a computer that used sequencers to help.
-Eldritch worked on the recorded parts with a Voyetra Sequencer Plus, while a Yamaha SPX-90 was used as an effects unit and the parts were saved on a Compaq Portable 286.
+Eldritch worked on the recorded parts with a Voyetra Sequencer Plus, while a Yamaha SPX90 was used as an effects unit and the parts were saved on a Compaq Portable 286.
 The guitars were played by Eldritch himself, apart from the solo on "This Corrosion", which was played by Steinman's friend Eddie Martinez.
 The drum sounds on the album were sampled together from various drum machines with an Akai S900.
 The tom sound was from an Oberheim DMX, which had previously been used on First and Last and Always.
 The other drum sounds were from a Yamaha RX-5.
 The track "1959" features only the sound of a piano, but was pieced together with a sequencer by Eldritch and played without an actual piano.

 Lyrics

-Regarding the title Floodland, Eldritch realised that, after writing all the songs for the album, the theme of water came up multiple times throughout.
+Regarding the title Floodland, Eldritch realised that, after writing all the songs for the album, the theme of water came up repeatedly.
 He attributed the theme's recurrence to the amount of water within Hamburg, where he was writing these songs.
 Michael Bonner of Uncut viewed Eldritch as casting himself in a role where he is a "jaded observer, watching cynically as he and the world slouch towards Armageddon," adding that the songs are bonded together by "images of the apocalypse that straddle the gap between the personal and the political."